Four-Day Work Week

 We are part of the NEW story!
 The National Commission for Culture and the Arts believes in the "Story of Juan," which promotes honest and effective governance, one that is truly transparent, disciplined and serving the interest of the country and its people.
 This is the very vision of the Public Financial Management (PFM) Reform Program, which aims to improve efficiency, accountability and transparency in public fund use in order to ensure the direct, immediate, substantial and economical delivery of public services especially to the poor.
 Read details of the PFM program here: http://pfm.gov.ph/ .
 Watch video

-The National Cultural Heritage Act of 2009, an act providing for the conservation of the country's national cultural heritage, to be implemented by the National Commission for Culture and the Arts (NCCA) and its affiliated cultural agencies, was signed into law on March 26, 2010.
+The Republic Act 10066 (National Cultural Heritage Act of 2009) is an act providing for the conservation of the country's national cultural heritage, to be implemented by the National Commission for Culture and the Arts (NCCA).
 Read and download copy

-Get to know the 800 cultural icons of the Philippines.
-Read from E-Book.
+Get to know the 2000 cultural icons of the Philippines.
+Read

-Check the latest issue of AGUNG.
-Learn about what NCCA has been doing and read about cultural and arts events in the country.
-Read.
+Check out the latest issue of AGUNG, the official newsletter of the NCCA.
+Learn about what we have been doing and read about the latest cultural and arts events in the country.
+Download the latest issue

 Philippine Fact Sheet